keyinwu/opengl_thecherno/README.md

 ```
 * The library version needs to be consistent with the downloaded.

-The library files are included in the branch `dependencies`, and there's an example of the file structures in the branch `ep08-shaders`.
+The library files are included in the branch `dependencies`, and there're examples of the file structure in the branches.

 Aside from the library files, it needs extra configuration in `tasks.json` in VS Code: